 These reports are important because they provide useful insights into what types of courses users generally engage in, how many LMS users are active learners, and generally, how your training progresses over the years.

-Group reports can also work at an organizational level, or you can downscale them to the extent you need.
-It’s possible to get comprehensive reports on all the user groups in the organization or filter only certain information.
+Group reports can also work at an organizational level, or you scale down based on need.
+It’s possible to get comprehensive reports on all the user groups in the organization or filter specific data.
 For example, you can generate a business report that displays the number of members by nationality or other demographics.

-These reports can prove helpful both for the L&D and the HR department.
-They show at-a-glance information about the make-up of the organization’s staff and lots of stats that can help leaders make key business decisions.
+These reports can prove helpful both for L&D and HR departments.
+They show at-a-glance information about an organization’s staff and can help leaders make key business decisions.
 Since groups are social and communication features, they also give hints on how the organization’s members interact with each other and what their interests are.

 Big data is everywhere nowadays, powering organizations from small to large.
-Having an LMS that looks good and helps you easily train and assess your employees is great.
-But finding one that does all these and also provides comprehensive reporting features is even better.
+Having an LMS that assists learners and helps you easily train is a good start.
+But finding one also provides comprehensive reporting features is even better.

-Reporting and analytics tools can provide you with an instant overview of your training’s progress.
-Whether you want to see your new enrollments, course completion status, submitted assessments, or past due courses, all it takes is a few clicks to get the related report.
+Reporting and analytics tools give leaders an instant overview of learning progress.
+Whether you want to see your new enrollments, course completion status, submitted assessments, or past due courses, all it takes is a few clicks.